pixelandtonic/DigitalProducts/README.md

 # Digital Products plugin for Craft Commerce.

-This plugin makes it possible to sell licenses to digital products with [Craft Commerce](http://craftcommerce.com).
+This plugin makes it possible to sell licenses for digital products with [Craft Commerce](http://craftcommerce.com).

 ## Requirements